|

 Israel and Jerusalem and bring untold destruction.

-The 2300 evenings and mornings (1150 days) of
+The 2300 evenings and mornings--the

-Temple during the appointed time begins on Tisha B'Av (Daniel
+on Tisha B'Av (Daniel

-8:13-14) at Point 12 of the
+8:13-14) at Point 12 of The

-verdict of the Courtroom in which the majority of mankind (the nations) will be sentenced to
+see a judgment verdict of the Courtroom in which the majority of mankind (the

-destruction along with Antichrist (Daniel
+nations) will be sentenced to destruction along with Antichrist (Daniel

-7:26) because the masses have followed after the man of sin (Revelation
+7:26), because the masses have followed after the Man of Sin (Revelation

 13:8).
 Tisha B'Av reflects the mourning and sadness